montisan/ConfigurableNaviController/README.md

 ## Notes

 A navigation controller with configurable transitioning animation and navigation bar appearance.
-The reference is [QLXNavigationController](https://github.com/QiuLiangXiong/QLXNavigationController.git) and [DZXNavigationController](https://github.com/devzahi/DZXNavigationController.git).
+The references are [QLXNavigationController](https://github.com/QiuLiangXiong/QLXNavigationController.git) and [DZXNavigationController](https://github.com/devzahi/DZXNavigationController.git).